KankakeeCommunityCollege/adult-ed/README.md

-# KCC Site Startup Template
+# New KCC Adult Education Site

 #### Jekyll + Gulp + Sass + Yarn + BrowserSync + ...

-Development of the new KCC website based off of design mockups and using open source technologies.
+Development of the new KCC Adult Education website based off of design mockups and using open source technologies.

 ## Requirements
 	- Jekyll - `$ gem install jekyll bundler`